Roman York – Meet the People of the Empire

 York Before the Roman Invasion

 Before we discover what the real Roman York was like, we go back to the Neolithic, Bronze and Iron Ages, which came before the Romans arrived in AD71.
 Visitors can compare the kind of pottery, tools and weapons being crafted in Yorkshire with products being manufactured on the Continent at the same time.
-There is also the chance to rummage through some of our prehistoric objects and get a feel for how they were made and used.

 At the end of this section are the bones and skulls of six people who came to Eboracum from all over the Empire, and whose remains and possessions tell modern scientists much about where they came from and how they lived.